Online Degree Programs Application Process

 Be sure to send all required documents so we can quickly review your application for acceptance, and if you have any questions during the process, please do not hesitate to contact us at 800-960-5940 or firstname.lastname@example.org.
 We look forward to receiving your application!

-- STEP 1: Apply: Complete the online Application for Admission by selecting your anticipated start date.
-Also pay the $25 application fee online.
+- STEP 1: Create an account which enables you to complete the online Application for Admission.
+Pay the $25 application fee online.

 - Graduate students - A bachelor's degree from a regionally accredited college or university is required and two years relevant work experience required.